 If you are missing more than a couple teeth, implants dramatically improve bridges and partial dentures by providing an unparalleled anchor.
 A traditional bridge uses crowns on the adjacent healthy teeth on each side of the missing teeth to anchor the bridge.
 But to place those crowns, the healthy teeth need to be shaved down to make room for the crowns.
 If implants are used as anchors instead, the bridge or partial denture simply snaps down onto the implant.
 This is a much stronger way to support the prosthetic.

-There are many reasons with you should consider a dental implant:
+reasons you should consider a dental implant

 - Without the root structure of a natural tooth present, the jawbone will shrink.
 This shrinkage will make your face look older than it is.

 - There are no loose parts to worry about moving or slipping.
 The dental implants are stable and comfortable.
 Normally, it will serve its owner for life.

 - Missing teeth lead to an unattractive smile, embarrassment from loose dentures and pain or difficulty eating.

 - Traditional dentistry can provide replacements for missing teeth using bridges, removable partials and dentures, however, each of these has its problems.
 Bridgework usually involves altering teeth to provide a stable foundation for support of missing teeth.
 Partials and dentures can, at times, be very unstable leading to sores and speech difficulties.

 - Dental Implants prevent bone resorption and bone loss that follows tooth loss

 - Dental Implants protect the jaw bone from bone loss, protects the adjacent healthy teeth and allows you to maintain a more youthful natural look.